hathibelagal-dev/instantpolyglot/docs/eng/Occitan.md

 ### Provençal

-Spoken in Provence, this dialect is known for its use of the article "lei" instead of "los/las":
+Spoken in Provence, this dialect is known for its use of the article “lei” instead of “los/las”:

 - Standard Occitan: **los libres** (the books)
 - Provençal: **lei libres**